hastexo/hastexo-xblock/README.md

 the GateOne configuration must be reset to "".

-These are the recommended devstack settings for `/edx/app/edxapp/lms.env.json` (OpenStack settings have been omitted):
+These are the recommended devstack settings for `/edx/app/edxapp/lms.env.json` (OpenStack providers have been omitted):

     ```
     "XBLOCK_SETTINGS": {